dureuill/nolife/README.md

 Licensed under either of [Apache License](./LICENSE-APACHE), Version 2.0 or [MIT license](./LICENSE-MIT) at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+# Alternative

+[`yoke`] serves a similar use case as this crate, albeit it is expressed in terms of a self-referential struct rather than as an async scope, which is less natural if the intent is to borrow some data.

 [`yoke`]: https://crates.io/crates/yoke